commial/experiments/windows-defender/ASR/README.md

 For instance, let's have a look at the GUID `3B576869-A4EC-4529-8536-B80A7769E899`, *Block Office applications from creating executable content*.

-Here is one of the concerned rule:
+Here is one of the relevant rule:

 ```lua
 if not (mp.IsHipsRuleEnabled)("3b576869-a4ec-4529-8536-b80a7769e899") then